dmephisto/DMV_Report/DMV_Report.md

 - Daxin, J., Chun T. & Aidong Z. (2004).
 Cluster analysis for gene expression data: a survey.
 IEEE Transactions on Knowledge and Data Engineering, 16, 1370–1386 pp. doi:10.1109/tkde.2004.68.

+- Llamas, B., Verdugo, R.A., Churchill, G.A. & Deschepper, C.F.
+(2009).
+Chromosome Y variants from different inbred mouse strains are linked to differences in the morphologic and molecular responses of cardiac cells to postpubertal testosterone.
+BMC Genomics, 10(1), 150. doi:10.1186/1471-2164-10-150.

 - Srivastava, S. & Joshi, N. (2014).
 Clustering Techniques Analysis for Mcroarray Data.
 IJCSMC, 3, 359-364 pp.